 Lastly, for the embroidery, the embroiderer uses a number of different stitches.
 They also use a flat stitch called a hira-nui to make designs such as flowers and leaves.
 They use floss silk to give the embroidery a gorgeous shine.

+Now I have explained how kimonos are finely stitched, dryed, and finally worn.
 My learning went well, I found it very educational to do this topic since I learnt a lot along the way of making this piece of writing!
 Have you worn a kimono yet?
 If you can, let me know in the comments!

 No comments: